drf0rk/LSDAI/Docs/README.md

 3. **Community Sharing**: Distribution of Widget Builder capabilities
 4. **Future Enhancements**: Based on user feedback and usage patterns

+## 🤖 **AI Assistant Setup**

+For AI assistants working on this project, use the system prompts in `Docs/Core/`:

+- **`AI-System-Prompt.md`**: Complete navigation and reference system
+- **`AI-System-Prompt-Compact.md`**: Compact version for token-constrained environments

+These prompts provide comprehensive guidance for navigating the documentation, debugging issues, and understanding the project's evolution from sdAIgen through old LSDAI to the current refined implementation.

 ---

-**Note**: This documentation structure was created to provide comprehensive, organized access to all project materials.
+**Note**: This documentation structure provides comprehensive, organized access to all project materials.
 Each component is fully documented and ready for use.
+The actual LSDAI-Simplified implementation code is located at the repository root level, not in the Docs folder.